papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/minimal-example.md

 description: This tutorial provides an example of how to use Zombienet to spawn a basic network and run a simple test over it.
 ---

-# A Minimal Example of the usage of Zombienet
+# A Minimal Example of the Usage of Zombienet

 This tutorial provides an example of how to use Zombienet to spawn a basic network and run a simple test against it.